The ISO 27001 Planning Phase Key Steps

 Identified risks are documented in a risk log, a foundational resource for subsequent risk analysis and treatment.

-Spreadsheets are great, but I'd strongly recommend it if you can create something in a tool like SharePoint or Monday.com.
+Spreadsheets are great, but I strongly recommend creating something in a tool like SharePoint or Monday.com.

-I've put several 'starter' risks in the log.
+I’ve logged several ‘starter’ risks in my toolkit download risk log and treatment plans.
 It should be enough to get you going, but I recommend seriously considering the risks you uniquely face as an organisation.

 Conduct Risk Identification Workshops

-Engage Stakeholders: Involve a diverse group of stakeholders, including IT staff, management, and key business unit representatives, to provide a comprehensive perspective on potential risks.
+Involve a diverse group of stakeholders, including IT staff, management, and key representatives from business units, to provide a comprehensive perspective on potential risks.

 Develop Risk Identification Tools

-Checklists and Questionnaires: Create checklists and questionnaires tailored to your organisation's context to identify risks systematically.
+Create checklists and questionnaires tailored to your organisation’s specific context to systematically identify risks.

 Asset-Based Risk Identification